vansimke/dojo.io/README.md

 ### Writing a Tutorial

 Tutorials are located in `site/source/tutorials` and are similar to static pages.
 They use the tutorial layout (`layout: tutorial`) and have code content provided in the `demo` subdirectory that is archived during the tutorials build process (`grunt tutorials`).

- If the `finished` directory of the tutorial should be built and tested as part of the CI build, it needs to be added to the list of `TUTORIAL` values in [.travis.yml](./.travis.yml)
+If a tutorial is added or modified, the `grunt precommit` task should be run to test the tutorials locally and store the result, if the tests succeed.
+If this is not, the CI build will detect this and run the tests automatically.
+While this ensures that the tutorials will work, it greatly extends the build time and should be avoided.

 ## APIs